 || 5-99 years in prison, $10,000 Fine

 The Texas Theft Liability Act adds potential civil court penalties onto criminal theft charges.
 An adult (or parent of a minor) can be held liable for a victim’s monetary losses.
 If a plaintiff sues and wins, he or she is entitled to collect actual damages for the value of stolen property in addition to a penalty award and recovery of legal fees and costs.
 This applies both ways, however: the defendant’s legal fees and costs are covered by the plaintiff if the suit proves unsuccessful.

 If you are accused of theft, there are many reasons to defend yourself.
 The help of an experienced criminal defense lawyer can prove invaluable.

 You can count on Jason Trumpler to explore every possible defense on your behalf, and to hold the state accountable for questionable accusations and evidence.
 Our office will promptly request all exculpatory evidence, or material that is favorable to you.
 Upon request by your defense lawyer, the prosecutor has a legal duty to seek out, review, and provide this material.
 If you have been charged with any type of theft, we can help.

-Are you facing theft charges?
+Are you facing theft charges or an accusation of another property crime?
 Please contact us online or call (512) 457-5200 today to schedule an appointment.